Barefooter Stories

 5 – What made you want to become a Physiotherapist and so far what has been your favourite moment as a physio?

-I wanted to become a physio after working as a strength and conditioning coach in Rugby 7s and rowing.
+I wanted to become a Physio after working as a strength and conditioning coach for Rugby 7s and rowing.
 I loved being in the gym but felt that there was something missing.
 I spent a lot of time with the team physio and saw more of what she was able to do and how she could problem solve, give exercise prescription and run around the field all at the same time.
-A standout moment for me was during my placements where I had a client who had been doing Pilates for nearly 50 years and her goal was to return to this after a bout of hip pain.
-Seeing the smile on her face when we got her back on the reformer machine was better than winning any grand final.
+My favourite moments from my early career have been taking all the cool Physiotherapy techniques and combine them with my background in strength training.
+With the team, we’ve taken this principle through to working with musicians and dancers and have truly worked towards excellence in movement and performance.

 Bonus Question: We all know you love your Rowing, how long have you been rowing/coaching for and what is the best part about it?